mariahjackson91/sales-predictions/README.md

     ## Part 7
     ### Compare models
       By looking at all of the models we are able to see that the R2 model performed best on the test set.
-Therefor the R2 model is the best model to use.
+Therefor the R2 model is the best model to use..